hwchen/hashmap-c3/README.md

 I've taken the general idea of the zig hashmap
 - open address, linear probing
 - metadata array, where each metadata is a char with 1 bit `used` and 7 bits `fingerprint`
-- more naive for removal, does not use tombstones (but this may change in the future)

-Performance is basically the same as the zig hashmap.
+Performance is slightly slower than the zig hashmap.
+(Tried zig's one-allocation strategy, was not able to make it perform well in C3).

 It's a drop-in replacement for the std hashmap, API is the same except for addition of `get_ref_or_default`.